has been an Australian policy researcher in the area of adult and vocational learning with a special interest in the

 Theatre for Children Sydney

 John has researched the Theatre for Children founded and directed by Rosemarie Benjamin in Sydney 1937 - 1957.
 His uncle was a leading member of the company.
 Read about the Theatre for Children as webpage or a longer article.
 For Susan Isaacs' Freudian influence on Benjamin, see the Freud and Oceania blog.

 Australian National Museum of Education

 John manages the website communications of this museum, based in the Faculty of ESTeM at the University of Canberra.
 He has a project investigating historical images of schooling in the Federation period (1901-1920) and before.
 Read more about ANME here.

 History of Wat Buddha Dhamma

 John has a long-standing interest in the Buddhist meditation practice of satipaṭṭhāna vipassanā.
 He is a member of the Canberra Insight Meditation Group and a Trustee of the Buddha Sāsana Association of Australia that owns and operates the Blue Mountains Insight Meditation Centre.

 Since 2015 he has been writing a history of Wat Buddha Dhamma, with Constance Ellwood.
-The Wat was a pioneering Theravada Buddhist organisation established as forest monastery, meditation centre and community in 1978 near Wiseman's Ferry, NSW.
-For more information, see the Wat Buddha Dhamma history project.
+The Wat was a pioneer Theravada Buddhist organisation established as forest monastery, meditation centre and community in 1978 near Wiseman's Ferry, NSW.
+For a project update and more information, see the Wat Buddha Dhamma history project.